alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/General instructions/level9.4.png" width = 600>
 </p>

-ChatGPT understood that it was an EOQ problem, so it proceeded correctly by using the EOQ formula:
+ChatGPT understood that it was an EOQ problem, so it proceeded correctly by using the EOQ formula from below.
+Plus, the results coincide with the solutions.
 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/General instructions/Proofs/proof_level9.png" width = 300>
 </p>